-- II.
+- 190. Housing growth is distributed in line with the following settlement hierarchy: - I. The Norwich urban area which consists of Norwich and the built-up parts of the fringe parishes of Colney, Costessey, Cringleford, Drayton, Easton, Hellesdon, Old Catton, Sprowston, Taverham, Thorpe St. Andrew, Trowse and the remainder of the Growth Triangle. - II.
 The main towns which are Aylsham, Diss (including part of Roydon), Long Stratton, Harleston and Wymondham. - III.
 The key service centres which are Acle, Blofield, Brundall, Hethersett, Hingham, Loddon/Chedgrave, Poringland/Framingham Earl, Reepham and Wroxham. - IV.
-Village clusters which cover the remainder of the Greater Norwich Local Plan area. - 187.
+Village clusters which cover the remainder of the Greater Norwich Local Plan area. - 191.
 Table 7 below sets out the amount and proportion of growth in the different settlement hierarchy areas established by the strategy and provides estimates for homes there will be in each area in 2038.